mukobi/mukobi.github.io/README.md

 # mukobi.github.io

-##This is an online portfolio for Gabriel Mukobi, a current high school student at Camas High School in Camas, WA.
+##This is an online portfolio for Gabriel Mukobi, a current undergraduate student studying computer science at Stanford University.